-The risk with the largest effect on the solvency ratio is underwriting risk, in particular with respect to increases and decreases in claims provisions.
+The test with the largest effect on the solvency ratio is the large claim event.
 The Company has robust procedures in place for setting reserve levels, as described in section B.1.2.3.5.

 Valuation for Solvency Purposes

 Section D